 The question of whether living beings possess an innate, unchangeable nature or have the capacity for fundamental transformation touches our deepest understanding of consciousness, identity, and moral responsibility.
-This exploration examines how religious traditions conceptualize the "animal soul" and capacity for change, contrasting these views with modern neuroscientific and genetic insights, particularly as they apply perspectives-from Kabbalistic mysticism to Isaac Luria, these soul dimensions are not static but Thomas Aguinas, from Simone Weil to contempo- dynamically interact and evolve through spiritual rary neuroscience-we can develop a more com- practice (5).
+This exploration examines how religious traditions conceptualize the "animal soul" and capacity for change, contrasting these views with modern neuroscientific and genetic insights, particularly as they apply to addiction-related illness.
+By integrating diverse According to the Zohar and later Kabbalists like perspectives-from Kabbalistic mysticism to Isaac Luria, these soul dimensions are not static but Thomas Aquinas, from Simone Weil to contempo- dynamically interact and evolve through spiritual rary neuroscience-we can develop a more com- practice (5).
 The concept of "tikkun" (repair) sugprehensive framework for understanding and treat- gests that souls contain divine sparks that can be ing the complex interplay between physical illness elevated through contemplative practice and ethical and addiction.